-Instead of searching for suspicious behaviors, anomalies or IOCs, the Genetic Malware Analysis approach detects code reuse between software on the binary level.
-In other words, it detects code that was seen in previous cyber attacks.
-Even if an attacker reuses tiny portions of the same code in future attacks, you as the defender will be able to detect any future threat that shares the same code.
+Instead of searching for suspicious behaviors, anomalies or IOCs, the Genetic Analysis approach detects code reuse between software on the binary level.
+In other words, it detects code that was seen in previous cyber attacks or other software.
+Even if an attacker reuses tiny portions of the same code in future attacks, you as the defender will be able to automatically detect any future threat that shares the same code.

 In the world of biology, it’s critical to identify the disease or what is causing the ailment.
 As a doctor, you want to understand what is going on inside of the body versus looking at only the symptoms: 1) So you can diagnose the disease and provide the appropriate prescription and 2) the symptoms can often be misleading or not lead you to making the full diagnosis.

 The same concept applies to cybersecurity.
 The behavioral analysis approach is similar to looking at only the symptoms.
-This approach may inform you about the symptoms a particular server or machine is experiencing, but it ultimately fails to diagnosis the illness or threat itself, which is causing the symptoms to begin with.
-Genetic Malware Analysis, on the other hand, analyzes the code running in memory, which is equivalent to performing an MRI in order to diagnose the cyber threat.
+This approach may inform you about the symptoms a particular server or machine is experiencing, but it ultimately fails to diagnosis the illness or threat itself causing the issue.
+Genetic Analysis, on the other hand, analyzes code running in memory, which is equivalent to performing an MRI in order to diagnose the cyber threat.

 At Intezer we believe the key to preventing cyber attacks is to detect and respond to the malicious code running in memory.
 If a malicious application or program does not run in memory, then there will be no successful attack.

 The existence of advanced and fileless threats makes identifying the origins of software critical for detecting today’s cyber threats.
-Rather than searching for anomalies, suspicious behaviors, or IOCs, the Genetic Malware Analysis approach analyzes the binary code running in memory, similar to that of performing an MRI.
-This approach can be applied by security teams to several different use cases, including incident response automation, threat intelligence, and runtime cloud workload protection.
+Rather than searching for anomalies, suspicious behaviors, or IOCs, the Genetic Analysis approach analyzes the binary code running in memory, similar to that of performing an MRI.
+This approach can be applied by security teams to several different use cases, including threat intelligence, hunting, and incident response automation.